Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 This means being able to reload the graphics from disk without restarting the program.

 Now, games often have a highly engineered system with a file-system watcher to automatically detect changes and reload assets as soon as the file changes.
-That would be cool, but that's a lot of complexity to engineer, especially in a cross-platform way, and too much to cover in a simple dev note.
+That would be cool, but that's a lot of complexity to engineer, especially in a cross-platform way (and too much to cover in a simple dev note).

 So, we'll implement a pragmatic minimalist solution where we invoke the reloading manually.

 What follows is a step-by step guide, including all the code required to have SVG hot-reloading in your plugin.
 This note is written for a newcomer, so I don't assume you know about writing makefiles and the like.
-Bear with me if the explanations covers things that "every developer should know already" :-).
+Bear with me if the explanations covers things that "every developer should know already".

 **See also** Idlework's [Death to helper.py, Long live SvgHelper](https://community.vcvrack.com/t/death-to-helper-py-long-live-svghelper/19427) on the Rack Community forum for another approach and code you can use.
 This one is more extensive and comes with more bells and whistles than that what I describe here.